dwellir-public/polkadot-operator/README.md

     juju deploy polkadot --config binary-url=... --config service-args="--validator --chain=... --rpc-port=..."

-Running a validator also requries setting a session key, which can be done by running the Juju action `insert-key`.
+Once a validator has been deployed, use the Juju action `get-session-key` to generate and return a new session key, which then can be used as a paramater in the extrinsic call on [polkadot.js](https://polkadot.js.org/).

 #### Deploying a collator

     juju deploy polkadot --config binary-url=... --config service-args="--collator --chain=... --rpc-port=..."

 Running a collator also requries setting a node key, which can be done by running the Juju action `set-node-key`.
+The node key itself can be generated using the [subkey tool](https://github.com/paritytech/substrate/tree/master/bin/utils/subkey).

 #### Deploying a bootnode

     juju deploy polkadot --config binary-url=... --config service-args="--chain=... --rpc-port=... --listen-addr=/ip4/0.0.0.0/tcp/<port> --listen-addr=/ip4/0.0.0.0/tcp/<port>/ws"

 Running a bootnode also requries setting a node key, which can be done by running the Juju action `set-node-key`.
+The node key itself can be generated using the [subkey tool](https://github.com/paritytech/substrate/tree/master/bin/utils/subkey).

 #### Deploying an RPC node